enkidevs/curriculum/Web/HTML/core-html-elements/update-images.md

 * Using HTML height & width attributes is never better than CSS.
 * When image size needs to override the CSS size setting.
 * When the height and width is differen than the default image size.

-If an image does not have an assigned height and width using HTML or CSS, how will the image display within a web page?

-???

-* At its original image size.
-* Will resize filling the container it is within.
-* Will resize by default to 100px wide.
-* It will only resize if the image is larger than the viewing area.